-- up to eight unit equivalents through completion of VET programs, or - up to four unit equivalents through completion of endorsed programs, or - up to eight unit equivalents through a combination of VET and endorsed programs, but with endorsed programs contributing no more than four unit equivalents.
+- up to eight-unit equivalents through completion of VET programs, or - up to four-unit equivalents through completion of endorsed programs (ie. Work placement), or - up to eight-unit equivalents through a combination of VET and endorsed programs, but with endorsed programs contributing no more than four unit equivalents.